Hit the Ice (film): Production

 Hit the Ice was put into production 12 days after the team completed It Ain't Hay.
 It was filmed from November 23 through December 31, 1942.
 Erle C. Kenton was replaced by Charles Lamont on Hit the Ice after problems with Lou Costello.

 On the final day of shooting, the team appeared on their weekly radio show, where they were crowned the nation's top box-office stars for 1942 in a poll of theater exhibitors.

+The film contains their routine "All Right", where Costello attempts to impress a girl with his piano playing ability by miming to a phonograph record a hidden Abbott is playing.
+But Abbott repeatedly falls asleep on the job, leading to some frantic improvisation.

 Rerelease

 It was re-released by Realart Pictures on a double bill with an earlier Abbott and Costello film, Hold That Ghost, in 1949.

 Home media

 This film has been released twice on VHS.
 The first time on VHS and Beta in 1987 and again on VHS in 1991.

 This film has been released twice on DVD.
-The first time, on The Best of Abbott and Costello Volume Two, on May 4, 2004, and again on October 28, 2008 as part of Abbott and Costello: The Complete Universal Pictures Collection.
+The first time, on The Best of Abbott and Costello Volume Two, on May 4, 2004, and again on October 28, 2008, as part of Abbott and Costello: The Complete Universal Pictures Collection.